brucefan1983/gpuqt/README.md

 An efficient implementation of linear scaling quantum transport (LSQT) methods which supports both pure CPU and GPU+CPU computations.
 This code can be used to obtain charge and spin transport properties of large systems described by a real-space tight-binding Hamiltonian.

 The major features of GPUQT have been integrated into the more general GPUMD package (https://github.com/brucefan1983/GPUMD).
-Within the molecular dynamics (MD) framework, one can combine the electron and ion motions to incoporate electron-ion scattering, which is absent from the current package.
+Within the molecular dynamics (MD) framework, one can combine the electron and ion motions to incorporate electron-ion scattering, which is absent from the current package.
 The current GPUQT package will not be further developed.

 ## Prerequisites